control-owl/suriGUI/README.md

 ### Features

 - Block all malicious incoming and outgoing packets
-- Get alerts with notifications
+- Get alerts with notifications (send-notify)
-- Firewall per qube is working
+- Qubes Firewall is working, you can still block hosts per qube
 - Control Suricata with GUI
 - Sys-Tray Icon
 -